Webinar: Why logical layers matter, and how to use them -Watch now

 When data is managed in Mode, it doesn’t take long to build and fine-tune new data products.
 You can monitor the way employees use your dashboards, add new self-serve capabilities, and sunset features that aren’t useful.
 Keep increasing your data team’s bandwidth the way Stitch did by using Mode to automated reporting, collaboration, and governance.
 You can even take the same data used in KPI reporting and extend its value by embedding analytics into your own products or sharing it in a partner portal.

 KPI metrics tracking is a crucial part of modern business intelligence that, if done right, gets you faster insights and lessens the burden on your data team immensely.
-To experience how Mode streamlines KPI reporting and makes life easier, start your free trial t
+To experience how Mode streamlines KPI reporting and makes life easier, start your free trial today.

 Work-related distractions for data enthusiasts.